jc324x/macOS-wifi-redirect/README.md

 # verified that $ssid is available

 if [ "$available" != "true" ]; then
-  echo "ssid isn't available; exiting"; exit fi
+  echo "ssid isn't available; exiting" exit fi

 # verify that System Preferences isn't running